peterhinch/micropython-iot/README.md

 Python objects to be exchanged.
 Guaranteed message delivery is available.

 This project is a collaboration between Peter Hinch and Kevin Köck.

+As of July 2020 it has been updated to use (and require) `uasyncio` V3.

 # 0. MicroPython IOT application design